-The Department of Forestry and Fire Management supports several programs to help prevent and reduce the start of wildland fires, and to educate communities and the public about what they can do to help these efforts:
+The Department of Forestry and Fire Management supports several programs to help prevent and reduce the start of wildland fires and to educate the communities and the public about what they can do to help these efforts:

-Click here for more information on the Firewise® Program.
+Click here for more information on Firewise USA™.

-Congress passed the Healthy Forests Restoration Act (HFRA) in 2003 to provide funding and guidance for better forest management practices throughout wildland areas and the wildland urban interface.
-One of the key outcomes of the HFRA was to incentivize communities to create Community Wildfire Protection Plans (CWPP).
+In 2003, Congress passed the Healthy Forests Restoration Act (HFRA) to provide funding and guidance for better forest management practices throughout wildland areas and the wildland urban interface.
+One of the key outcomes of the HFRA was to incentivize communities to create Community Wildfire Protection Plans or CWPPs.
 An approved CWPP can influence and prioritize future funding for hazardous fuel reduction projects, including where and how federal agencies implement fuel reduction projects on federal lands

 The Arizona Department of Forestry and Fire supports programs for youth.
 With the help of Smokey Bear, we go into classrooms and participate in community-wide events to teach kids the importance of campfire safety and fire prevention in general.
 If you'd like more information on classroom education, agency participation in community events, or Smokey Bear, please email [email protected].

 Do you know how at-risk your community is to wildfires?
 See our comprehensive list of all 400+ communities throughout Arizona and find out how they rank when it comes to risk of wildfires.